 email@example.com | 510.238.1409

-As an advisor to cities, special districts and joint powers agencies across California, Alexandra M. Barnhill is familiar with a broad range of municipal, environmental, land use and public revenue matters.
+As a trusted advisor to municipalities, special districts, and joint powers agencies throughout California, Alexandra M. Barnhill brings extensive expertise in land use, public revenue, and municipal law matters.

-Alexandra currently acts as General Counsel for the Livermore-Amador Valley Water Management Agency and the San Mateo County Mosquito and Vector Control District.
-She previously was designated as the Assistant City Attorney in Rohnert Park and Carpinteria.
-Alexandra also acts as Special Counsel for a number of municipalities.
+Currently serving as General Counsel for the Livermore-Amador Valley Water Management Agency, California CLASS, and the San Mateo County Mosquito and Vector Control District, Alexandra has experience across multiple sectors within municipal law.
+She previously served as the Assistant City Attorney in Rohnert Park and Carpinteria.
+Additionally, Alexandra acts as Special Counsel for multiple municipalities, further expanding her legal reach.

-Local government clients regularly engage Alexandra to provide advice regarding the generation of municipal revenue in a manner that is consistent with applicable regulations including the Mitigation Fee Act and Propositions 13, 218, and 26.
-For example, she has assisted local agencies with the establishment and increase of rates for water, sewer and solid waste (trash) services and the negotiation of franchise fee agreements.
-She has also counseled clients about the process of imposing a general or special tax including the applicable restrictions on ballot measure advocacy.
+Local government clients frequently seek out Alexandra for advice on generating municipal revenue in full compliance with applicable regulations, including the Mitigation Fee Act, Propositions 13, 218, and 26.
+She has successfully assisted numerous local agencies in establishing and adjusting rates for essential services such as water, sewer, and solid waste management.
+She has also skillfully negotiated franchise fee agreements when private companies use public agency resources.
+Furthermore, Alexandra offers counsel to clients on the nuances of imposing general or special taxes, ensuring compliance with all applicable restrictions on ballot measure advocacy.

-Alexandra’s expertise also extends to more traditional public law issues, such as the Public Records Act and the Ralph M. Brown Act.
-She is considered an expert on conflicts of interest and related laws, such as the Political Reform Act.
-She regularly advises and lectures on achieving compliance with governmental ethics laws.
+Alexandra’s expertise also extends to more traditional areas of public law.
+She possesses an in-depth understanding of the Public Records Act and the Ralph M. Brown Act, guiding her clients on their transparency obligations.
+Alexandra is considered an authority on conflicts of interest and related laws, including the Political Reform Act.
+She provides comprehensive advice and delivers lectures on

 - “Getting to Yes!
 Strategies to Protect or Generate Local Funding”